cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

     .. _`mkcert`:  https://github.com/FiloSottile/mkcert/blob/master/README.md#supported-root-stores

 After installing a trusted TLS certificate, configure your docker installation.
 We are going to configure an ``nginx`` reverse-proxy server.
-This makes sure that it does not interfere with our ``traefik`` configuration that is reserved for production environements.
+This makes sure that it does not interfere with our ``traefik`` configuration that is reserved for production environments.

 These are the places that you should configure to secure your local environment.

 certs
 ~~~~~

-Take the certificates that you generated and place them in a folder called ``certs`` on the projects root folder.
+Take the certificates that you generated and place them in a folder called ``certs`` in the project's root folder.
 Assuming that you registered your local hostname as ``my-dev-env.local``, the certificates you will put in the folder should have the names ``my-dev-env.local.crt`` and ``my-dev-env.local.key``.

 local.yml
 ~~~~~~~~~